design-patterns-for-humans/vala/README.md

 }
 ```

-The other way is to use `GLib.Once`:
+The second one is to use `GLib.Once`:

 ```vala
 public class President : Object {